PeterJYE/oss-taapp/README.md

 ## AI Adapter

-The `ai_adapter` package provides a thin, typed adapter for calling the running service from Python applications without pulling in the generated client.
+The `openai_adapter` package provides a thin, typed adapter for calling the running service from Python applications without pulling in the generated client.
 It handles base URL, headers, timeouts, and offers a simple API.

 ### Where it lives
-- Code: `src/ai_adapter/src/ai_adapter/_adapter.py`
+- Code: `src/openai_adapter/src/openai_adapter/_adapter.py`
-- Tests: `src/ai_adapter/tests/test_adapter.py`
+- Tests: `src/openai_adapter/tests/test_adapter.py`